Union territory: Constitutional status

 Article 1 (1) of the Indian constitution says that India shall be a "Union of States", which is elaborated under Parts V (The Union) and VI (The States) of the constitution.
 Article 1 (3) says the territory of India comprises the territories of the states, the union territories and other territories that may be acquired.
 The concept of union territories was not in the original version of the constitution, but was added by the Constitution (Seventh Amendment) Act, 1956.
-Article 366(30) also defines Union territory as any union territory specified in the First Schedule and includes any other territory comprised within the territory of India but not specified in that Schedule.
-In the constitution wherever it refers to Territories of India, it is applicable to the whole country including union territories.
+Article 366(30) also defines union territory as any union territory specified in the First Schedule and includes any other territory comprised within the territory of India but not specified in that schedule.
+In the constitution wherever it refers to territories of India, it is applicable to the whole country including union territories.
 Where it refers to only India, it applies to all states only but not to union territories.
-Thus, citizenship (part II), fundamental rights (part III), Directive Principles of State Policy (part IV), Judiciary role, the Union Territories (part VIII), Article 245, etc. apply to union territories as it refers specifically to Territories of India.
-The executive power of the Union (i.e. union of states only) rests with President of India.
-The President of India is also the chief administrator of union territories as per Article 239.
+Thus, citizenship (part II), fundamental rights (part III), Directive Principles of State Policy (part IV), Judiciary role, the Union Territories (part VIII), Article 245, etc. apply to union territories as it refers specifically to territories of India.
+The executive power of the Union (i.e. union of states only) rests with the president of India.
+The president of India is also the chief administrator of union territories as per Article 239.
 The union public service commission's role does not apply to all territories of India as it refers to India only in Part XIV.

 The constitutional status of a union territory is similar to a state under the perennial president's rule per Article 356 subject to specific exemptions to a few union territories with legislative assembly.
 As Per Article 240 (1), supreme power is accorded to the president in regulating the affairs of all the union territories except Chandigarh, NCT and Puducherry, including powers to override the laws made by Parliament and the constitution of India.
-Article 240 (2) allows implementing tax haven laws in these union territories to attract foreign capital and investments into India instead of depending on foreign tax haven countries.
+Article 240(2) allows implementing tax haven laws in these union territories to attract foreign capital and investments into India instead of depending on foreign tax haven countries.

 The difference between states as listed in the First Schedule of the constitution and union territories with legislative assembly is that states were given autonomous powers as provided in the constitution without any possible interference by the parliament whereas UTs with legislative assembly (Part VIII) has similar powers but parliament is empowered to modify or repeal or suspend the laws made by a union territory (ultimate authority by the parliament unlike the independent nature of the states).

 Three of the union territories have representation in the upper house of the Indian Parliament, the Rajya Sabha: Delhi, Jammu and Kashmir, and Puducherry.
-Puducherry, Jammu and Kashmir and NCT of Delhi are the only 3 Union Territories that are exceptional among union territories in that each has its own locally elected legislative assembly and have a Chief Minister.
+Puducherry, Jammu and Kashmir and NCT of Delhi are the only three union territories that are exceptional among union territories in that each has its own locally elected legislative assembly and have a chief minister.